The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 Cons:

-• Can trap bacteria — not recommended for vaginal use
+• Can promote bacterial growth, so avoid for vaginal use

 Hybrid Lubricants

-Hybrid lubes combine water and silicone bases, offering the slipperiness of silicone with the easy cleanup of water-based.
-Products like Liquid Silk are popular hybrids that are generally safe with most toy materials.
+Hybrid lubes blend water and silicone bases, delivering the smoothness of silicone with much easier cleanup.
+Options like Liquid Silk are popular and, from what we've seen, generally safe with most non-silicone toys—though spot-testing is wise.

 Lubricant Compatibility Chart